TheMarlboroMan/php-router/README.md

 The example is yes another contact manager yay.
 Should be easy enough to setup given that the proper permissions are given to the data directory.

+### one word of advice:

+The example IS NOT PRODUCTION WORTHY!
+There are countless holes there, please, do not ever that code in production!

 ### setting it up: dependencies

 Ok, let's start by checking the example/src/external/what-goes-here file.
 Just follow the instructions there: clone the repositories, move the files as described and you're done.